An Introduction to Lighting in Quorum

 Now, if we run our program (F6), we will see our point light move down the hall.

 In this tutorial, we have learned how to affect a game using the three types of light in Quorum: ambient, directional and point light.

-In the next tutorial, we will discuss Layers, which describes how to use layers.
+In the next tutorial, we will discuss Gravity In 2D, which describes how to add gravity to a 2D game.